ojkalam/quick_php/README.md

 # quick_php
-A quick starter package for app development using Raw PHP
+A quick start package for app development using raw php
 @kalam - 2018